 To balance all the habits I do keep, here’s one I mostly skip: those “ultimate prompt template, copy-paste to unlock genius” packs.
 I rarely use them.

-Not that they’re useless — they just feel like overkill for everyday questions.
+Not that they’re useless; they just feel like overkill for everyday questions.
 I’d rather put that energy into being clear about what I want, which gets me most of the way there with none of the ceremony.
 (I think the obsession with magic-wording is a bit of a wrong turn, which I got into in what actually separates a skill from a prompt.)
-If you’re doing something repeatable and need stable output, then yes, fixing your instructions earns its keep — but that’s tooling, not the casual day-to-day this post is about.
+If you’re doing something repeatable and need stable output, then yes, fixing your instructions earns its keep, but that’s a tooling concern, separate from the casual day-to-day this post is about.

 That’s basically it

-Looking back, none of these are clever.
-They’re just what grew out of using the things a lot: know which tool to reach for, set up your ask, don’t demand perfection, verify what matters, don’t overload one prompt.
+Looking back, these are just what grew out of using the things a lot: know which tool to reach for, set up your ask, don’t demand perfection, verify what matters, don’t overload one prompt.

 中文版在這裡:我每天開著三個 AI 聊天視窗,這陣子摸出來的幾個小習慣